jamdominguez/Java-TDD_Kata_Roman_Number_Converter/README.md

 Develop a application to convert decimals number to roman numbers (0-1000):

 - 1 -- I, 2 -- II, 3 -- III...
 50 -- L, etc <br/>
-- 0 not is allowed, must return Exception
+- 0 is allowed, must return emtpy string
+- negative numbers not are allowed, return Exception
 ___
 Now we must think in basic unit test to cover every cases...